 It was often speculated that it was Gaile Gray herself controlling him, but she denied this more than once, even though fans confirmed she could write in the same gold letters The Frog would normally speak in.
 She has been with the company for 18 years before splitting ways.

-Meanwhile, Guild Wars fans are still scrambling to figure out whether Stephen Clarke-Willson and Bill Freist remain on the team as it was them bringing the only updates to the first game.
+Meanwhile, Guild Wars fans are to figure out whether Stephen Clarke-Willson and Bill Freist remain on the team as it was them bringing the only updates to the first game.
 Their LinkedIn profiles still list them as working for ArenaNet, but it is not excluded that they simply didn't update them yet.